-🔆 Tips • The above information is for reference only.
-The remote controller, base star aircraft have all been upgraded to the latest versions before shipment.
-It accordingly.
+- The above information is for reference only.
+The remote controller, base station and the aircraft have all been upgraded to the latest versions before shipment.
+Users can use accordingly. - When the remote controller, base station and the aircraft are frequency-paired and the remote controller is connected to the internet, Autel Voyager APP will automatically check for firmware updates.
+More instructions, see "5.1 Equipments Updates" in the Chapter 5.

-- When the remote controller, base station and the aircraft are frequency-paired and the remote controller is connected to the internet, Autel Voyager APP will automatically check for firmware updates.
-More instructions, see "5.1 Equipments Updates" in the Chapter 5. - When there's any prompt for updates, please follow the instructions to update accordingly to address any issues and to enjoy the new features.
+• When there's any prompt for updates, please follow the instructions to update accordingly to address any issues and to enjoy the new features.
 Users also have the option to temporarily pause updates; however, this won't affect the existing functions.